pingcap/tidb-vector-python/README.md

 - [Chat with URL](./llamaindex-tidb-vector/README.md): use LlamaIndex to build an [RAG(Retrieval-Augmented Generation)](https://docs.llamaindex.ai/en/latest/getting_started/concepts/) application that can chat with a URL.
 - [GraphRAG](./examples/graphrag-demo/README.md): 20 lines code of using TiDB Serverless to build a Knowledge Graph based RAG application.
 - [GraphRAG Step by Step Tutorial](./examples/graphrag-step-by-step-tutorial/README.md): Step by step tutorial to build a Knowledge Graph based RAG application with Colab notebook.
 In this tutorial, you will learn how to extract knowledge from a text corpus, build a Knowledge Graph, store the Knowledge Graph in TiDB Serverless, and search from the Knowledge Graph.
+- [Vector Search Notebook with SQLAlchemy](https://colab.research.google.com/drive/1LuJn4mtKsjr3lHbzMa2RM-oroUvpy83y?usp=sharing): use [SQLAlchemy](https://www.sqlalchemy.org/) to interact with TiDB Serverless: connect db, index&store data and then search vectors.
+- [Build RAG with Jina AI Embeddings](./examples/jina-ai-embeddings-demo/README.md): use Jina AI to generate embeddings for text data, store the embeddings in TiDB Vector Storage, and search for similar embeddings.

 for more examples, see the [examples](./examples) directory.